New Orleans Cotton Exchange: The building

 The Exchange had its 1871 opening in a series of rented rooms in an existing building at Gravier and Carondelet streets.
 Although they moved several times, the Exchange did not leave this intersection until its closing in 1964.
 After constructing and then outgrowing a small building nearby on Gravier, the Exchange built a palatial Second Empire building in 1881, at the northern corner of Gravier and Carondelet.
 Noted for its lavish interiors, the building soon became a landmark in the city.

-However, in 1916, the building was deemed unsafe and planning began for a replacement.
+However, in 1916, the building was deemed unsafe, and planning began for a replacement.
 World War I and several other factors conspired to delay the construction of the replacement until 1920, and the original plans for an equally lavish replacement building were scaled back.

 The resulting structure was much more modest, modeled after a Renaissance palazzo; the architects were Favrot and Livaudais.
 The Cotton Exchange occupied this building until its 1964 closure, selling the building in 1962 and merely renting space for the last two years of operation.

-Today, the building is a hotel in the New Orleans Central Business District.
 It was listed on the National Register of Historic Places in 1977, and further has been named a National Historic Landmark.

+In early 2023, a group of investors who are also JECohen clients acquired the first two floors of the cotton exchange building, where JECohen Headquarters is the anchor tenant on the second floor.
+The first floor is currently under construction and being repositioned for either a new retail or restaurant tenant later this year.